lukahartwig/jazz/homepage/homepage/docs/building-with-jazz-style-guide.md

 Our explanatory documentation helps developers understand what Jazz is, how it works, and why it matters.
 We write like we're helping a smart but busy friend understand the power and potential of Jazz—clear, direct, and focused on concepts rather than exhaustive implementation details.

+## Building with Jazz Page Structure

+Each page in the Building with Jazz section should follow this consistent structure:

+1. **Single-sentence introduction** - Start with a concise, engaging one-sentence description of the concept.

+2. **Context paragraph with links** - Follow with a paragraph that:
+   - References previous knowledge/steps with links
+   - Outlines what readers will learn on the page
+   - Uses **bold text** for important concepts/terms
+   - Helps readers quickly decide if this content is relevant to them

+3. **Section headings as questions or statements** - Use conversational headings that signpost content.

+4. **Minimal code examples** - Show just enough code to illustrate concepts without overwhelming details.

+5. **Next Steps section** - Direct readers to the logical next documentation page.

+6. **Further Reading section** - Provide links to more detailed documentation resources.

+This structure helps readers quickly understand what they'll learn, how it connects to what they already know, and whether this page has the information they need.

 ## Voice and Tone

 - **Conversational and enthusiastic**: Write as if explaining to a friend who's excited about collaborative applications